 <item>

-<guid isPermaLink="true">https://community.hellotriad.com/industry-news-5sxwwalp/post/the-psychology-of-why-we-use-slang-ibRifmiTpZPirH0</guid>
+<guid isPermaLink="true">https://community.hellotriad.com/psychology-cx3cwodz/post/managing-eppp-test-anxiety-mHxjlwESeCC2C5a</guid>

 </item>